 ASIST (Applied Suicide Intervention Skills Training)

-A two-day training for anyone who want to feel more comfortable, confident and competent in helping to prevent the immediate risk of suicide.
-Over one million people have participated in this evidence based two-day, highly interactive, practical, practice-oriented workshop.
+ASIST (Applied Suicide Intervention Skills Training) is a two-day training for caregivers who want to feel more comfortable, confident and competent in helping to prevent the immediate risk of suicide.
+Over one million caregivers have participated in this evidence-based two-day, highly interactive, practical, practice-oriented workshop.
 ASIST is the most researched suicide prevention skills training world-wide.

 The emphasis of the ASIST workshop is on suicide first aid, on helping a person at risk stay safe and seek further help.
 Attendance at the full two days is essential.
 Learn how to: